Search

 Key steps you can take to ensure affirming, quality care for LGBTQ+ people seeking abortion include:

-• Creating a safe and welcoming environment by displaying inclusive signage, training staff on appropriate language and behaviors, and ensuring that waiting areas and restrooms are inclusive and affirming.
+• Create a safe and welcoming environment by displaying inclusive signage, training staff on appropriate language and behaviors, and ensure that waiting areas and restrooms are inclusive and affirming.

-• Respecting and using people’s affirmed gender identity and pronouns throughout the care process.
+• Respect and use people’s affirmed gender identity and pronouns throughout the care process.
 Using the correct name and pronouns not only demonstrates respect but also contributes to a positive and inclusive patient-provider relationship.

-• Establishing networks and partnerships with LGBTQ+ competent providers and organizations to ensure seamless referrals for specialized care, if needed.
+• Establish networks and partnerships with LGBTQ+ competent providers and organizations to ensure seamless referrals for specialized care, if needed.

-• Regularly evaluating and improving services through patient feedback and engagement.
+• Regularly evaluate and improve services through patient feedback and engagement.
 Providers should actively seek input from LGBTQ+ patients to identify areas for improvement and implement changes accordingly.

 By implementing these measures, providers can create an environment that respects and supports the diverse needs and identities of LGBTQ+ people seeking abortion, ensuring they receive affirming, quality care that honors their autonomy, dignity, and worth.